 This paper uses network analysis instead of traditional hypothesis testing models.
 First, traditional regression models assume the independence of observations (Desmarais and Cranmer 2018; Schoeneman and Desmarais 2020).
 From the discussion of alliances and rivalries, we know that terrorist groups are not independent of one another.
-They can share a variety of resources that affect not only their ability to commit attacks but also the types of attacks they commit, and furthermore, they may commit attacks based on the attack behavior of the groups to which they are connected.
+They can share a variety of resources that affect their ability to commit attacks and the types of attacks they commit, and furthermore, they may commit attacks based on the attack behavior of the groups to which they are connected.

 One option to account for cooperative and competitive connections is to conduct traditional regression models at the dyad-year level.
-However, the independence of dyads cannot be assumed (Cranmer and Desmarais 2016); terrorist group cooperation and competition within dyads is related to the behavior of other dyads.
+However, the independence of dyads cannot be assumed (Cranmer and Desmarais 2016) and this would require that terrorist group cooperation or competition with one another is not based on cooperation or competition with other groups.
 Aside from the non-independence of dyads, other problems arise.
 At the dyad level, the number of observations is artificially inflated with the number of dyads equal to all possible combinations of terrorist groups in the data, which in turn drives down the standard errors as the number of observations becomes too large (Cranmer, Desmarais, and Menninga 2012).
 This makes it much more likely to see incorrectly significant results.
-Related, as pointed out by Cranmer, Desmarais, and Menninga (2012) in the study of state alliances, in dyad-level models, multilateral alliances are treated as several bilateral alliances or rivalries between more than two terrorist organizations being incorrectly treated as several distinct alliances or rivalries between two organizations, creating an incorrect number of these relationships.
+Related, as pointed out by Cranmer, Desmarais, and Menninga (2012) in the study of state alliances, in dyadlevel models, multilateral alliances are treated as several bilateral alliances.
+Using a dyad-level analysis here would lead to a similar problem, with alliances or rivalries between more than two terrorist organizations being incorrectly treated as several distinct alliances or rivalries between two organizations, creating an incorrect number of these relationships.